kanduvisla/blipr/TEST_REPORT.md

 - Other pages is not working
 - Page bank is pickable, even if it's not allowed or visible
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))
-- It appears that the note off is not properly send when changing the note tone
+- (requires re-testing) It appears that the note off is not properly send when changing the note tone

 --- Improvements: